The Ikebana flower arranging technique is a refined Japanese art.

 Ono no Imoko was a tea master.
 The Buddhist tea ceremony evokes all five senses, and flowers were central to the ritual.

 Ono no Imoko established the basic principles of the Ikebana during his residence at The Rokkakudo Temple in modern-day Kyoto.
 The arrangements boasted a perfect balance of vision and emotion.

 A growing appreciation of the art resulted in the establishment of schools across Japan.

 The practice flourished across the centuries and branched off into several different styles.
 Each has its own distinctive character and meaning.
 The art form gradually made its way into private homes.
 Here pre-built takocoma alcoves displayed the arrangements.

 What is the purpose of Ikebana?

-In Buddhism, Ikebana is more than just a flower arrangement, it is a form of worship.
-The purpose is not to just appreciate the beauty of flowers but to find meaning in the simple things in life.
+In Buddhism, Ikebana is more than just a flower arrangement; it is a form of worship.
+The purpose is not just to appreciate the beauty of flowers but to find meaning in the simple things in life.

 Ikebana arrangements are symbolic.
 They stimulate emotions or mark life events or important days of the year.
 The position of the branches is always symbolic or metaphorical.

 Artists shape and position branches to represent celestial principles, such as the earth, moon, and sun.
 Some schools use the rule of three to represent the heavens, the earth, and the human spirit.

 The symbolism and meaning incorporated into Ikebana vary between Japanese subcultures and traditions.